- This event has passed.

 - Written English articles of minimum 650 words in length published in print or digital platform (Any written medium or public platform is eligible given the fulfillment of all the other criteria)

-- Journalists writing two or more pieces published on the theme of inequality crisis and the pandemic from 31st January 2020 to 7th February 2021 will be eligible
+- Journalists writing two or more pieces published on the theme of health inequality from 1st January 2021 to 31st January 2022 will be eligible

-- Awards nominations can be submitted online: https://bit.ly/36lPkDX
+- Awards nominations can be submitted online here

-- Journalists themselves, readers, media institutions or interested others such as civil society and academia may submit nominations.
+- Journalists themselves, readers, media institutions or interested others such as civil society, media academics and health professionals may submit nominations.

 - Each valid nomination must contain the name of the journalist, verifiable details of the published article(s) (links), their media affiliation(s), the contact information (Email, WhatsApp/line, phone) of the journalist.